Self-adjoint local boundary problems on compact surfaces. I. Spectral flow: Introduction

-We are interested in computation of the spectral flow for paths in $\Ellt(E)$ with conjugate ends, since the spectral flow is homotopy invariant for such paths.
+We are interested in computing the spectral flow for paths in $\Ellt(E)$ with conjugate ends, since the spectral flow is homotopy invariant for such paths.
 In the paper we consider the simplest non-trivial case, namely the case of a \textbf{two-dimensional} manifold $M$.
-For such $M$, we compute the spectral flow in terms of the topological data extracted from the correspondent one-parameter family of operators and boundary conditions.
+For such $M$, we compute the spectral flow in terms of the topological data extracted from the corresponding one-parameter family of operators and boundary conditions.

 \sub{Local boundary value problems on a surface.} Let $M$ be an oriented smooth compact surface.
 Then $T^*_x\pM \setminus\set{0}$ consists of only two rays, so $\EY$ can be naturally decomposed into the direct sum $\EpY\oplus\EmY$ of two Lagrangian subbundles.
-Their fibers can be written as $\Ep_x = \Ep(\xi)$ and $\Em_x = \Em(\xi)$, where $(n,\xi)$ is a positive oriented frame in $T^{*}_x M$.
+Their fibers can be written as $\Ep_x = \Ep(\xi)$ and $\Em_x = \Em(\xi)$, where $(n_x,\xi)$ is a positive oriented frame in $T^{*}_x M$.

-The identity $\Ep(\xi) = \Em(-\xi)$ together with \eqref{eq:Lsa0} allows to simplify ellipticity condition \eqref{eq:L-ell0}.
+The identity $\Ep(\xi) = \Em(-\xi)$ together with \eqref{eq:Lsa0} allows to simplify the ellipticity condition \eqref{eq:L-ell0}.
 Namely, a self-adjoint elliptic local boundary condition for $A$ is a Lagrangian subbundle $L$ of $\EY$ satisfying